pupplecat/solana-agent-demo/slides.md

  json-schema  │ : │ : │ :
               │ : │ : │ :
             ┌─▼─:─▼─:─▼─:─┐
-            │    AGENT    │          Question:   Help creat a mint with 6 decimal point, mint 500 tokens to my wallet └─────────────┘                      , and then transfer 250 to wallet Cjbt...
+            │    AGENT    │          Question:   Help create a mint with 6 decimal point, mint 500 tokens to my wallet └─────────────┘                      , and then transfer 250 to wallet Cjbt...

                                Internal Query:   - create_mint